kartiksrinivas007/Collaborative-Filtering/README.md

   To run simply install vscode support for Jupyter under extensions, or  just upload the file to google colab

 ### Successfull Implementation (`SVD_successful.ipynb`)
-  I have created my own ratings matrix in SVD_succesfull and then used a MACHINE LEARNING model( built form scratch) to predict the ratings of a particular movie this uses CONTENT-BASED FILTERING, and a Mean squared Error loss along with Matrix decomposition(Simple Decomposition, not SVD) to predict the ratings of every user and the sensitivity of a particular user to a particular genre (theta)
+  I have created my own ratings matrix in SVD_succesfull and then used a ML model( built form scratch) to predict the ratings of a particular movie this uses Content-based filtering, and a Mean squared Error loss along with Matrix decomposition(Simple Decomposition, not SVD) to predict the ratings of every user and the sensitivity of a particular user to a particular genre (theta)